Demystifying Intellectual Property: IP as a Tool for Protection and Growth

 Being a patent lawyer, she finds fulfillment working with tech startups.
-Isi helps them develop their businesses and protect their IPs.
+Isi helps them develop their businesses and protect their intellectual property.

 [07:07] What is Intellectual Property?

-IPs have different categories, all of which are applicable in various aspects of a business.
+Intellectual property has different categories, all of which are applicable to various aspects of a business.